 Unless otherwise addressed by the WG’s discussions over De-accreditation, develop a specific framework as part of the implementation phase to accept and investigate notifications of breach of accreditation standards leading to improper disclosure or publication, or improper refusal to disclose.

-Consider [monetary damages or other penalties] for repetitive abuses of the disclosure process.
+Consider [monetary damages or other penalties] for [repetitive] abuses of the disclosure process.

 Include a limited retention period in accordance with applicable laws, restricted only to direct and initial needs for the data.
 The Sub Team notes that this is likely to be included in the WG’s revised Disclosure Framework applicable to trademark and copyright owners.